-Dan is an accomplished Urban Planner, licensed Landscape Architect, and accredited LEED professional with over thirty-five years of project experience in master planning, streetscape design and green infrastructure, urban design, and landscape architecture in both the public and private sectors.
-Dan concentrates on bridging the gap between large scale planning/visioning efforts, or concept design, and the more detail-scale design solutions that can be implemented, are cost effective, and that meet sustainability criteria.
+Dan is an accomplished Urban Planner and Professional (licensed) Landscape Architect with LEED accreditation and over thirty-five years of project experience in master planning, streetscape design and green infrastructure, urban design, and landscape architecture in both the public and private sectors.
+He concentrates on bridging the gap between large-scale planning/visioning efforts, or concept design, and the more detail-scale design solutions that can be implemented, are cost effective, and that meet sustainability criteria.
 He currently works with the National Park Service on special projects, including cultural landscape projects, and is also working on several other projects in the District of Columbia and Texas.
 He has a special interest in urban waterfronts, urban streetscape design, green infrastructure, and historic preservation.

 I discovered landscape architecture when I was in graduate school and was fascinated by its ability to directly address the ecological concerns of the built environment.
 I worked for my landscape architecture professor (Diana Balmori of Balmori Associates) while in architecture school.
 After graduating, I looked for opportunities where architects could work closely with landscape architects to develop integrated solutions for buildings and sites.
 After obtaining my architecture license, I transitioned to the landscape architecture profession, becoming a licensed landscape architect in 2021.